awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-greengrass-docker-automatic-provisioning.md

    ```
    docker run --rm --init -it --name aws-iot-greengrass \
-    -v ./greengrass-v2-credentials:/root/.aws/:ro \
+    -v path/to/greengrass-v2-credentials:/root/.aws/:ro \
     --env-file .env \
+    -p 8883 \
     amazon/aws-iot-greengrass:latest
    ```

    This example command uses the following arguments for [docker run](https://docs.docker.com/engine/reference/commandline/run/):
-   + [https://docs.docker.com/engine/reference/run/#clean-up---rm](https://docs.docker.com/engine/reference/run/#clean-up---rm)\.
+   + <a name="docker-run-rm"></a>[https://docs.docker.com/engine/reference/run/#clean-up---rm](https://docs.docker.com/engine/reference/run/#clean-up---rm)\.
 Cleans up the container when it exits\.
-   + [https://docs.docker.com/engine/reference/run/#specify-an-init-process](https://docs.docker.com/engine/reference/run/#specify-an-init-process)\.
+   + <a name="docker-run-init"></a>[https://docs.docker.com/engine/reference/run/#specify-an-init-process](https://docs.docker.com/engine/reference/run/#specify-an-init-process)\.
 Uses an init process in the container\.
 **Note**
 The `--init` argument is required to shut down AWS IoT Greengrass Core software when you stop the Docker container\.
-   + [https://docs.docker.com/engine/reference/run/#foreground](https://docs.docker.com/engine/reference/run/#foreground)\. \(Optional\) Runs the Docker container in the foreground as an interactive process\.
+   + <a name="docker-run-it"></a>[https://docs.docker.com/engine/reference/run/#foreground](https://docs.docker.com/engine/reference/run/#foreground)\. \(Optional\) Runs the Docker container in the foreground as an interactive process\.
 You can replace this with the `-d` argument to run the Docker container in detached mode instead\.
 For more information, see [Detached vs foreground](https://docs.docker.com/engine/reference/run/#detached-vs-foreground) in the Docker documentation\.
-   + [https://docs.docker.com/engine/reference/run/#name---name](https://docs.docker.com/engine/reference/run/#name---name)\.
+   + <a name="docker-run-name"></a>[https://docs.docker.com/engine/reference/run/#name---name](https://docs.docker.com/engine/reference/run/#name---name)\.
 Runs a container named `aws-iot-greengrass`
-   + [https://docs.docker.com/storage/volumes/](https://docs.docker.com/storage/volumes/)\.
-Mounts a volume into the Docker container to make the credential file available to AWS IoT Greengrass running inside the container\.
-For more information about volumes, see the [Docker documentation](https://docs.docker.com/storage/volumes/)\.
+   + <a name="docker-run-v"></a>[https://docs.docker.com/storage/volumes/](https://docs.docker.com/storage/volumes/)\.
+Mounts a volume into the Docker container to make the configuration file and the certificate files available to AWS IoT Greengrass running inside the container\.
-   + [https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)\.
-Specifies the environment file to set the environment variables that will be passed to the AWS IoT Greengrass Core software installer inside the Docker container\.
-This argument is required only if you used an environment file to [set environment variables](#create-env-file-automatic-provisioning)\.
+   + <a name="docker-run-env-file"></a>[https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)\. \(Optional\) Specifies the environment file to set the environment variables that will be passed to the AWS IoT Greengrass Core software installer inside the Docker container\.
+This argument is required only if you created an [environment file](run-greengrass-docker-manual-provisioning.md#create-env-file-manual-provisioning) to set environment variables\.
+If you didn't create an environment file, you can use `--env` arguments to set environment variables directly in your Docker run command\.
+   + <a name="docker-run-p"></a>[https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose)\. \(Optional\) Publishes the 8883 container port to the host machine\.
+This argument is required if you want to connect and communicate over MQTT because AWS IoT Greengrass uses port 8883 for MQTT traffic\.
+To open other ports, use additional `-p` arguments\.
 **Note**  <a name="docker-run-cap-drop"></a>
 To run your Docker container with increased security, you can use the `--cap-drop` and `--cap-add` arguments to selectively enable Linux capabilities for your container\.
 For more information, see [Runtime privilege and Linux capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) in the Docker documentation\.

-1. Remove the credential file from `./greengrass-v2-credentials`\.
+1. Remove the credential file from `path/to/greengrass-v2-credentials`\.

 ------
 #### [ Docker Compose ]